Integrated marketing campaigns: How drive engagement and revenue across multiple channels

 Sanzo’s partnership with Disney-owned Marvel started as a celebration of Asian culture in film that ultimately became a co-branded, limited-edition lychee drink collection featuring characters from the film Shang-Chi and the Legend of the Ten Rings on the can.

+This is an example of a piece of an integration campaign.
 Image shows a limited-edition lychee drink from Sanzo, featuring characters from the film Shang-Chi and the Legend of the Ten Rings.
 The can appears on a black background next to a list of product details, including the price of the limited-edition 12-pack ($39.99), what’s included in the package, and information about 5% of the proceeds going to CAPE, an organization dedicated to advancing Asian American and Pacific Islander representation in the entertainment industry.

 Source: Sanzo